 Alexander Master's autobiographical look at his unlikely friendship with a homeless alcoholic, Stuart Shorter, got an impressive HBO/BBC one-off movie treatment in 2007.
 Here Hardy takes on the tricky role of Stuart, a mentally unstable, career criminal with a violent past, while fellow Brit Benedict Cumberbatch co-stars as writer and charity worker Masters.
 As their friendship deepens and as Masters learns more about Stuart's traumatic childhood, they decide to tell his complicated life story but, as the title suggests, backwards, so it's "like a murder mystery."
 It's a master class in acting to watch Hardy recount the twists and turns that led Stuart's life to spiral so badly out of control.
 From post office heists, to institutionalization, to suicide attempts, each piece is recounted with a slight humourous edge and a resiliency that makes his alien world accesible, both for Masters and for the audience.
 It's no wonder the role brought Hardy his first BAFTA nomination for Best Actor.

 Gary Oldman leads an impressive all-star British cast in this adaptation of John le Carre's bestselling novel, which delves deep into the internal workings of Britain’s top intelligence community at the height of the Cold War.
 Hardy co-stars as suspected double agent Ricki Tarr, a talented infiltrator who finds himself emotionally compromised in the middle of his biggest assignment yet.
 Though a bit rough around the edges, Hardy imbues Tarr with an unmistakable air of intelligence and capability under pressure, which proves invaluable to uncovering the mole in MI6.
-The film is essential viewing for any Hardy fan, and indeed any Oldman fan, but if there is just one must-see scene it is a heated and important confrontation between Tarr, Smiley and Tarr's boss, Peter Guillam (Benedict Cumberbatch) that breaks open the investigation and shines a light on all the intrigue.
+Tinker Tailor Soldier Spy is essential viewing for any Hardy fan, and indeed any Oldman fan, but if there is just one must-see scene it is a heated and important confrontation between Tarr, Smiley and Tarr's boss, Peter Guillam (Benedict Cumberbatch), that breaks open the investigation and shines a light on all the intrigue.

 After his career took off thanks to the overwhelmingly positive reviews, and impressive box office haul, of Inception, Hardy followed up that rather toned-down performance with one that was intensely physical, emotional and heavy in this family drama starring Nick Nolte and Joel Edgerton.
 Again using his physicality to help sell the role, Hardy played Tommy, an ex-Marine still haunted by his own past experiences who enlists his estranged, alcoholic father to train him so he can compete in an upcoming Mixed Martial Arts match.
 Given what he had to put his body through and the emotional weight of playing a member of such a fractured family, Hardy at once broke our hearts and then made us wince as he continued to take punches and give them out in this emotional and complex story about beating the odds, family and forgiveness.
 A movie that seems, on the surface, to be geared towards a niche crowd, Warrior is immensely satisfying and heart-breaking and Hardy was one of the driving forces behind its universal appeal.